dsid271/VAYU/README.md

 - Interactive Jupyter Notebooks for experimentation and visualization
 - Modular Python scripts for data processing and analysis
-- High-performance C++ extensions for compute-intensive tasks
-- TypeScript/JavaScript frontend (if applicable) for interactive dashboards or web-based tools
+- TypeScript frontend for interactive dashboards or web-based tools
 - Real-time AQI prediction based on past 24-hour data
-- (List any other key features of your project)

 ## Installation